-Have you lost power to one part of your home.
+Have you lost power to one part of your home?
 It may be the circuit breakers and fuses that may be the problem.
-There are 3 main reason circuit breakers and fuses cut power from where they are connected.
+There are 3 main reasons circuit breakers and fuses cut power from where they are connected.

 1. There is a short circuit somewhere on the circuit.
 If you plug in an appliance and the circuit breaker or fuse trip you may need to unplug the appliance and reset the breaker.
 If the breaker or fuse stays on then there is more than likely a problem with the appliance.
 If the breaker or fuse trips again or does not work then there may be a problem with your homes wiring and you may want to contact an electrician.
 The problem could be located a the main electrical panel, an outlet box, switch box, or anywhere in between.

 2. The circuit is overloaded.
 Too many appliances or lights on the same circuit can lead to problems with your electrical system.
 Keep track of what appliances are turned on when your problematic circuit breaker trips so that you can best explain the problem when to you.

 3. The circuit breaker is broken.
 Regardless of the size or type, circuit breakers need to be replaced because over time they do wear out.
 This can happen to any circuit breaker no matter what size or type.